bhupendrasambare/microservices-authenticate-service/Readme.md

 # Microservices Authenticate Service

 This project provides an authentication service for microservices, built using Java Spring Boot with Docker and Jenkins integration.
+It have asynchronous messaging enabled over apache kafka when login is completed.

 Swagger available at URL: http://localhost:9003/swagger-ui/index.html
 ![Microservices Architecture](./images/screenshoot.png)